hewgreen/DSS_search_tools/README.md

 # Project metadata scraping

-Quick crawling of DSS form projects returning high level project metadata.
+Quick crawling of DSS for projects.
+Uses the bundle endpoint of the DSS but avoids crawling through all bundles by submitting one ES query per dataset.
+Returns high level project metadata.

 ## To run